Depth analysis of variational quantum algorithms for heat equation: INTRODUCTION

 \section{INTRODUCTION}

 Quantum computing is a promising technology based on the principles of quantum mechanics \cite{FEYNMAN}.
 The main motivation is outperform the state-of-the-art classical algorithms and achieve the so called quantum supremacy \cite{q_c_nowadays,Q_supremacy1}.
 Well-known examples are the quantum search algorithm \cite{grover,q_search} and Shor's factorization algorithm \cite{Shor,math_apply}, which are both superior to the classical ones.
+These algorithms however require large-depth quantum circuits composed of highly accurate quantum gates.
+Both these requirements are problematic in the present era of noisy intermediate-scale quantum (NISQ) computers \cite{preskill2018quantum}.
+Error correction codes \cite{errors,Noh2020FaulttolerantBQ,Darmawan2021PracticalQE,Egan2020FaultTolerantOO} and error mitigation techniques \cite{temme2017error,endo2018practical,endo2019mitigating,sun2021mitigating,zhukov2022quantum} could potentially overcome these problems, however, the state-of-the-art quantum devices lack enough number of qubits to work in the fault-tolerant regime.
 Quantum computers can also be useful in various linear algebra problems.
 A remarkable example is the Harrow, Hassidim, and Lloyd (HHL) algorithm for solving systems of linear equations \cite{hhl,montanaro2016quantum,wang2020quantum,lee2019hybrid}.
 Because the classical algorithms generally have the polynomial complexity in the matrix size $N$, HHL algorithm provides the exponential speed-up in the case of sparse matrices.
-This algorithm however requires a large-depth quantum circuit composed of highly accurate quantum gates.
-Both these requirements are problematic in the present era of noisy intermediate-scale quantum (NISQ) computers \cite{preskill2018quantum}.
-Error correction codes \cite{errors,Noh2020FaulttolerantBQ,Darmawan2021PracticalQE,Egan2020FaultTolerantOO} and error mitigation techniques \cite{temme2017error,endo2018practical,endo2019mitigating,sun2021mitigating,zhukov2022quantum} could potentially overcome these problems, however, the state-of-the-art quantum devices lack enough number of qubits to work in the fault-tolerant regime.
+However, the use of the HHL algorithm for heat equation and similar problems suffers from the exponential decay of the success probability due to the sequential application of the algorithm for each time step.